artreyrey/UnityEssentialsPractice/README.md

     = It'll be my first hard project so I need to focus and put some work there.
     = I will also try to make it a little easier
     = I will just make

+march 27
+    = I finished my plan for my project
+    = tommorow im gonna present it and hopefully be accepted